DistributedScience/Distributed-Something/documentation/DS-documentation/step_4_monitor.md

 Cheapest mode is cheapest because it will remove all but 1 machine as soon as that machine crashes and/or runs out of jobs to do; this can save you money, particularly in multi-CPU Dockers running long jobs.

-This mode is optional though, because running this way involves some inherent risks- if machines stall out due to processing errors, they will not be replaced, meaning your job will take overall longer.
+This mode is optional because running this way involves some inherent risks- if machines stall out due to processing errors, they will not be replaced, meaning your job will take overall longer.
-Additionally, if there is limited capacity for your requested configuration when you first start (aka you want 200 machines but AWS says it can currently only allocate you 50), more machines will not be added if and when they become available in cheapest mode as they would in normal mode.
+Additionally, if there is limited capacity for your requested configuration when you first start (e.g. you want 200 machines but AWS says it can currently only allocate you 50), more machines will not be added if and when they become available in cheapest mode as they would in normal mode.